 I’m sure you’ve heard the expression “a penny saved is a penny earned”.
 Well, I’ve lived with that mantra throughout my life.
 In fact, my controller at my company, the one I started in 1991 and ran for 27-years, used to say quite often “if you look after your pennies, the dollars will look after themselves”.

 That extreme frugal, and penny watching mindset is what is required in order to build wealth.
-Having said that, as we move into what will likely be the next recession, or, perhaps even a depression in 2020 and 2021, it’s opportune to review extreme frugal living tips and extreme frugal money-saving ideas, and for inspiration, I’m going to use the great depression, the 1930s as my time-period.
+Having said that, as we exit what will be the end of the 2020 Covid recession, it’s now an opportune time to review some extreme frugal living tips and extreme frugal money-saving ideas, and for inspiration, I’m going to use the great depression, the 1930s as my time-period.

 I must admit, some of these frugal tips and extreme frugal money-saving ideas are things I do or have done, some were from my grandfather who lived through the great depression himself, and has been my wealth guide for many years, and some are inspirational ideas I’ve heard over the years from others.